 Due to the long and rich history of watchmaking innovations, as well as a passion for technologies, Seiko is capable of providing six different in-house movements – manual mechanical, automatic, quartz, Kinetic, solar, and Spring Drive.

 The number of various movements is something that no other can match.
 In this sense, Seiko watches are not only good but exceptional.

 However, the most popular watches from Seiko’s line-up come with automatic movements.
 The calibers, such as the 7S26, 6R15, 4R35, and 4R36, are what make the brand one of the best providers of affordable automatic watches.
 The movements are absolute workhorses and keep precise time.

 Seiko also employs quartz timekeeping in classic quartz watches, but also in Kinetic and solar-powered wristwear.
 They are highly reliable but compared to the magnificence of automatic calibers, not as sought-after.

 Water-resistance is guaranteed to all the watches, ranging from 30m (100ft) to an exceptional 1,000m (3,300ft).
 Seiko is probably the most recognized by its high-quality professional dive watches.

 These timepieces possess ISO 6425 standard for deep diving activities, a certification that most likely wouldn’t be around without the lobbying of Seiko.

 Non-dive watches don’t possess the standard but are resistant enough for snorkeling, showering, and rain.

-Considering the technologies and long watchmaking history we’ve covered in this review of Seiko watches, there can’t be any other characteristic word than reputable.
+Considering the technologies and long watchmaking history we’ve covered in this Seiko watch review, there can’t be any other characteristic word than reputable.